c0un7-z3r0/hass-phoniebox/info.md

 ![ha phoniebox mediaplayer](https://github.com/c0un7-z3r0/hass-phoniebox/blob/main/assets/media_player.png)

 **Features**:

 - add one or multiple phonieboxes as device to your home assistant
 - media_player integration
 - many sensors that are exposed via mqtt from phoniebox can be used
 - enable / disable rfid or gpio from home assistant as configuration
 - switch to toggle mute or random

 ## Requirements

-- You will need to setup MQTT Broker in Home Asssitant: [MQTT integration][ha_mqtt]
+- You will need to set up MQTT Broker in Home Assistant: [MQTT integration][ha_mqtt]
-- You will need to setup MQTT on Phoniebox: [Phoniebox MQTT Installation][phoniebox_mqtt_setup]
+- You will need to set up MQTT on Phoniebox: [Phoniebox MQTT Installation][phoniebox_mqtt_setup]

 ## Installation